-9. But take heed to yourselves; for they will deliver you up to councils and synagogues; you will be scourged and will be brought before rulers and kings on my account, for a testimony to them.
-10. And the gospel must first be preached among all nations.
+among all nations.
 11. And when they shall lead you away to deliver you up, do not think beforehand what you shall say, nor premeditate, but whatever shall be given to you at that hour, speak; for it is not you that speak, but the Holy Ghost.
-12. And the brother will deliver up the brother to death, and the father the son; and the children will rise up against their parents and will cause them to be put to
+12. And the brother will deliver up the brother to death, and the father the son: and the children will rise up against their parents and will cause them to be put to death.
+13. And you will be hated by all men on account of my name.
+But he that still endures to the end will be saved.

-12. But before all these things they will lay hands upon you, and will persecute you, delivering you up to synagogues and prisons, and dragging you before kings and rulers on account of my name.
-13. But it will happen123 to you for a testimony.
-14. Settle it therefore in your hearts, that you must not premeditate your defense.124 15.
+happen f123 to you for a testimony.
+14. Settle it therefore in your hearts, that you must not premeditate your defense. f124 15.
 For will give you a mouth and wisdom. which all who oppose you will not be a le to contradict or oppose.
-16. And you will also be delivered up by parents, and brothers, and relatives, and friends; and some of you they will put to death.
-17. And you

-death.
-13. And you will will be hated by all

-be hated by all men on on account of my

-account of my name.
-18. And not a

-name.
-But he that still hair of your head

-endures to the end will will be lost.
-19. In
+16. And you will also be delivered up by parents, and brothers, and relatives, and friends: and some of you they will put to death.
+17. And you will be hated by all on account of my name.
+18. And not a hair of your head will be lost.
+19. In patience possess your souls. f125

-be saved. patience possess

-your souls.
-125